pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 978 Coding With Pleasure

+This day I was make code applying Test Driven Development, A long of time that don't make code with tests

 ##### Day 977 A Lot of Work

 This day was hard, I have a lot of tasks to do, tomorrow I will be able to finish